bikeshaving/crank/docs/WIP.md

 ### The parts of an element.

-Note for React developers: If you’re familiar with how elements and JSX work in React, you may want to skip ahead to the section on components.
-Elements and JSX in Crank work almost exactly as they do in React.

 ![Image of JSX element](#TKTKTK)
 An element has three main parts, a *tag*, *props* and *children*.
 These roughly correspond to tags, attributes and content, the parts of an HTML element, and for the most part, you can copy-paste HTML into JavaScript and have things work as you would expect.
-The main difference is that JSX has to be well-balanced like XML, so HTML void elements must have a closing slash (`<input />` not `<input>`), and if you forget to close a tag, the JavaScript parser will throw an error, while HTML can be unbalanced or even malformed and still work.
-The advantage of using JSX is that the syntax allows arbitrary JavaScript expressions to be interpolated into elements as the tag, props or children, allowing you to use elements seamlessly with regular JavaScript code.
+The main difference is that JSX has to be well-balanced like XML, so HTML void elements must have a closing slash (`<input />` not `<input>`), and if you forget to close a tag, the JavaScript parser will throw an error, while HTML can be unbalanced or malformed and still mostly work.
+The advantage of using JSX is that the syntax allows arbitrary JavaScript expressions to be interpolated into elements as the tag, props or children, allowing you to JSX seamlessly within JavaScript code.

 ### Tags
 ```jsx